LanceFontanilla/fs-journal/journal/10/questions.md

 06. In the Car example what is `string` an indication of?

-  > The 'string' is an indication of the return type of "Vroooom" being a string.
+  > The 'string' is an indication of the return type of "Vroooom" which is that is a string.

 07. In the Car example what is `abstract` preventing?